spring-roots/aop-deep-dive/README.md

     **Enabling Auto-Proxies**

     The next bean, `DefaultAdvisorAutoProxyCreator`, is supplied by Spring Framework.
+If you explore its hierarchy, you find that it is a `BeanPostProcessor`.

+    When the Application Context is starting up, it examines the list of registered Spring Beans for special types like `BeanPostProcesor`s and puts them on a list for later.
+As Spring Beans are constructed inside the Application Context, it pulls out that list of `BeanPostProcessor`s and gives each a chance to modify the Spring Bean before being released to the world.

-It is a `BeanPostProcessor` — a chunk of logic that gets applied to all Spring Beans created in application context.
-The mere presence of `DefaultAdvisorAutoProxyCreator` is enough to enable the "Auto Proxy" feature.
+    In this case, _this_ post processor gets a chance to wrap Spring Beans in a proxy.
+In this way, the mere registering an instance of `DefaultAdvisorAutoProxyCreator` is enough to enable the "Auto Proxy" feature.

     **Registering Advice**